 Finally!
 I discovered a guilt-free way to cook sweet and sour pork that does away with the threatening calorie count.
 Instead of deep frying the pork cubes, I experimented with the Phillips air fryer tonight.
 Surprisingly, the end result was pleasing – there was not too much compromise in texture nor in taste.
 An added bonus is that you save the need for oil too!
-Scroll down for my “secret” recipe as to how to recreate the classic sweet and sour pork dish the ‘air-fryer’ way.
+Scroll down for my “secret” recipe as to how to recreate the classic sweet and sour pork dish the ‘air-fryer’ way (Note: for a honest comparison of the different air-fryers available in the market at the moment, please click here).

 INGREDIENTS (serves 4):